BlinkTagInc/gtfs-to-html/README.md

 ### Auto-generated maps

 `gtfs-to-html` can also generate a map for each route that can be included with the schedule page.
 The map shows all stops for the route and lists all routes that serve each stop.
-See the `showMap` configuration option below.
+Maps can also show realtime vehicle locations and predicted arrival times from GTFS-realtime data.

 Note: If you only want maps of GTFS data, use the [gtfs-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson) package instead and skip making timetables entirely.
 If offers many different formats of GeoJSON for routes and stops.